TinyCircuits/TinyCircuits-TinyShield-Accelerometer-ASD2611/README.md

-# TinyCircuits TinyShield Acclerometer Board
+# TinyCircuits TinyShield Accelerometer Board
-# ASD2201 Rev1
+# ASD2611 Rev1

 These are the design files for the TinyCircuits ASD2611 Rev 1 PCB.
 This is a TinyShield board (Square Version, 20mm x 20mm, or Circular 20mm diameter) that has a Bosch BMA250 accelerometer, local power supply and level shifters to connect between the TinyDuino and the accelerometer.